 You and your roommate will be spending quite a bit of time together during the course of the year.
 Honesty, consideration, mutual respect, discussion, compromise, and understanding are important when learning to live with your roommate(s).
-At the beginning of the academic year, roommates will complete a roommate agreement facilitated by Residence & Commuter Life staff.
-This gives roommates an opportunity to discuss the parameters for such things as music, guests, telephone usage, sharing personal items, etc. You may experience initial difficulties in adjusting to a new roommate or to residence hall life.
-If you do, we strongly encourage you to speak with your CA or another member of the Residence & Commuter Life.
+At the beginning of the academic year, roommates will complete a roommate agreement facilitated by Housing & Residence Life staff.
+This gives roommates an opportunity to discuss the parameters for such things as music, guests/ visitation, sharing personal items, etc. This is an opportunity for you to expand your horizons so please come to campus ready to try something new as well as take advantage of all the activities and resources available.

+You may experience initial difficulties in adjusting to a new roommate or to life in the residence halls.
+If you do, we strongly encourage you to speak with your RA or another member of the Housing & Residence Life staff.